AndrewJBateman/pern-stack-auth/README.md

 # :zap: PERN Full Stack Todo

 * PostgreSQL Express React Node (PERN) full-stack app, integrates React frontend with Node.js backend.
-Tutorial code (see 'Inspiration' below)
+Tutorial code from [The Stoic Programmers](https://www.youtube.com/channel/UCAPuqvFWmUg_gc_AZHUBPsA) (see 'Inspiration' below)

 *** Note: to open web links in a new window use: _ctrl+click on link_**